DEBUSSY: Preludes Book I (Danseuses de Delphes. Voiles.

 "HORNS FOR THE HOLIDAYS"

 Debussy's two books of preludes have intrigued composers/conductors to make orchestrations.
-One of the best known is Leopold Stokowski's magic transcription of The Engulfed Cathedral, which has been recorded a number of times, twice by Stokowski; the finest stereo recording is with Wolfgang Sawallisch and the Philadelphia Orchestra now, thanks to ArkivMusic, still available (BUY NOW).
+One of the best known is Leopold Stokowski's magic transcription of The Engulfed Cathedral, which has been recorded a number of times, twice by Stokowski; the finest stereo recording is with Wolfgang Sawallisch and the Philadelphia Orchestra.
 Eight years ago this site mentioned a magnificent private recording of the preludes orchestrated by Dutchman Hans Henkemans and German Hanz Zender, all live recordings in stereo with the Royal Concertgebouw Orchestra directed by Bernard Haitink, and the Rotterdam Philharmonic conducted by Zoltan Kocsis.
-This recording still is available and you can get it from XXXXXX.
+This recording still is available although hard to find.
 For me, it is the standard for orchestral versions of these varied preludes that cover everything from images of nature, imaginary creatures, the elements and humor as well.
 The new Naxos disk offers all of the preludes orchestrated by Peter Breiner, who has a respected history of orchestrating music of Granados and Tchaikovsky, music for guitar, and many arrangements of light music.
-He does his usual fine job, and the Royal Scottish National Orchestra directed by German conductor Jun Märkl play very well.
+He does his usual fine job, and the Royal Scottish National Orchestra directed by German conductor Jun Märkl plays very well.
 An intriguing collection, worth investigating.

 Heitor Villa-Lobos wrote a massive quantity of music including 12 symphonies.
 About eight years ago this site offered a review by the late R. D. of Symphony No. 7 (REVIEW).
 This superb new Naxos recording has the advantage of the full-blooded performance by Brazil's magnificent orchestra, the São Paulo Symphony conducted by Isaac Karabtchevsky.
 And we also have another major symphony, No. 6 dating from 1944, a year before No. 7.
 For this, Villa-Lobos experimented.
 He used a topographical map of Brazil 's mountains superimposed over music staffs to form the melody and form of this symphony.
 Of course throughout we have the composer's vivid orchestral colors, and the result is a fascinating and rather exotic orchestral tapestry.
 Let us hope the São Paulo Orchestra will record more of their native music.